You can add SEV-ES to a virtual machine to provide enhanced security to the guest operating system.

 - SEV-ES must be enabled in the BIOS.

+- The number of SEV-ES virtual machines per ESXi host is controlled by the BIOS.
 When enabling SEV-ES in the BIOS, enter a value for the Minimum SEV non-ES ASID setting equal to the number of SEV-ES virtual machines plus one.
 For example, if you have 12 virtual machines that you want to run concurrently, enter 13.
+Settings as high as 500 are supported by ESXi.

 - The ESXi host running in your environment must be at ESXi 7.0 Update 1 or later.